Aldi Job Application Online for Employment and Careers

 There are numerous daily tasks to complete throughout your shift and they all have to do with ensuring that the store operates smoothly.

-This job requires the same minimum qualifications as associates and cashiers and one interesting thing stands out regarding pay; you will be hired at $13.50 to $14 an hour and 3 to 4 dollars will be added for every hour that you work in a management capacity, which is quite often!
+This job requires the same minimum qualifications as associates and cashiers and one interesting thing stands out regarding pay; you will be hired at a competitive rate, with the Shift Manager role often including an hourly differential when performing management duties!

 Aldi Assistant Store Manager